 Have you gotten your Christian points for today?

 The Bible says that we are saved by grace through faith.
 And that’s how we know we’ve got our ticket to Heaven.
-With a minimal daily warning of 15 points, you too can be on your way to the pearly gates.
+With a minimal daily earning of 15 points, you too can be on your way to the pearly gates.

 All Scripture is inspired, but some is more inspired than others.
 That’s because Bible reading is supposed to be an intellectual activity.
 If you’re not giving yourself a headache, you’re doing it wrong.